1.2 What does an archive look like and what does it do?

 What does a social science data archive look like?

 Image presenting several colleagues working in the office behind a computer.
-Discussing.
+Discussion.
 Archives nowadays mostly work with digital assets.

 An archive: